Dragicornz/ShiverBurn/README.md

 # ShiverBurn
 ![ShiverBurn Logo](logo.png)
 ShiverBurn is a modern, Linux-based (not sure which one at the moment) operating system built around Python apps and an original user experience.
-It uses the new `.sbapp` and '*.sba*' app format to streamline development and distribution, while offering a bold and intuitive interface inspired by the world of Super Mario Galaxy.
+It uses the new `.sbapp` and `.sba` app format to streamline development and distribution, while offering a bold and intuitive interface inspired by the world of Super Mario Galaxy.

 ## Key Features